Digital Twin Software | Autodesk Tandem for AEC

 Create facility templates with custom classifications and parameters to structure FM data.

-Set up connections in Tandem streams, assign parameters, and map data for visualizing facility operations.
+Set up connections in Tandem streams, assign parameters, and map data for visualising facility operations.

-Tandem for AEC is used for the creation, delivery, and maintenance of a digital twin.

-Tandem for AEC serves a broad spectrum of professionals within AEC firms, including project managers, architects/designers, engineers, contractors and construction managers, VDC managers, and BIM managers.
-It caters to their specific needs and roles in the project lifecycle.

 Tandem for AEC is hosted in the US.